 • Silkprefers slightly acidic solutions

-• Cotton and linenwork best with neutral pH
+• Cotton and linenwork professional with neutral pH

 • Synthetic materialstolerate mild alkaline solutions